Immersion

 Cam Attree has over 20 years of experience in the photographic industry; he holds an Associate Diploma of Arts in Applied Photography from Griffith University.
 Cam is a Master Photographer with the Australian Institute of Professional Photography.

-Cam has a diverse portfolio of award- winning artistic nude photography.
-Although he specializes in fine art nudes, burlesque and vintage glamour photography, he has a sound knowledge in all forms of the photographic art.
+Cam has a diverse portfolio of award-winning artistic nude photography.
+Although he specializes in fine art nudes, burlesque, and vintage glamour photography, he has a sound knowledge of all forms of photographic art.
 He has received numerous awards for a variety of photographic styles, both nationally and internationally.

 Some of Cam’s credits include: